Emotion Remixed +

 Emotion Remixed + (stylized as E•MO•TION REMIXED +, symbol read as "plus") is the second remix album by Canadian singer Carly Rae Jepsen, released through Universal Music Japan on March 18, 2016.
 In the vein of Kiss: the Remix, both Japan exclusives, Emotion Remixed + compiles eight remixes of singles released from her third studio album Emotion (2015), and two new tracks: "First Time" and "Fever".
 The compilation features contributions by Bleachers, the Knocks and a cohort of collaborators from her Emotion sessions.
-Remixed + charted at number 256 in Japan.

 "First Time" was given a limited promotional release.
 The new songs were subsequently included on Jepsen's companion release Emotion: Side B (2016); and were given a second Japanese release through the country's exclusive reissue of the EP in 2017.
 Remixed + was primarily supported by Jepsen's two headlining performances at Popspring 2016 in Tokyo and Kobe.